 - 5.6.1 All individuals who make application for staff positions within the program must disclose any activities that may be deemed to place the individual in a direct or potential conflict of interest with the policies of the High Performance Program.
 This information must be provided to Hockey NL at the time of application. - 5.6.2 All information relating to the individual's involvement as well as any involvement of any and all related children with any team, league or association within Hockey NL must be disclosed.
-All other information relating to the individual's involved with other hockey related activities including private hockey schools and private hockey teams or ventures must also be reported. - 5.6.3 Individuals, who are involved with groups that offer hockey programs which conflicts with HNL programs, will not be considered for a High Performance Program staff position. - 5.6.5 All Conflict of Interest disclosures must be completed by using the "Conflict of Interest Disclosure Form" to be considered.
+All other information relating to the individual's involved with other hockey related activities including private hockey schools and private hockey teams or ventures must also be reported. - 5.6.3 Individuals, who are involved with groups that offer hockey programs which conflicts with HNL programs, will not be considered for a High Performance Program staff position.
+All staffs must disclose any involvement in private hockey in their application. - 5.6.4 All Conflict of Interest disclosures must be completed by using the "Conflict of Interest Disclosure Form" to be considered.
 A sample of this form is found in appendix.
 Failure to disclose information relating to potential conflicts of interest may cause revocation of privileges in the High Performance Program.